Schmidthorst College of Business Admissions

 New freshman and new transfer students may apply for entrance to the college with their application for University admission.
 Math and composite ACT scores (or equivalent SAT scores) are used in the selection process.

-Admission to BGSU does not guarantee admission to the Bachelor of Science in Business Administration degree program (BSBA).
-Students initially enroll in the College of Business as pre-business students.
+Admission to BGSU does not guarantee admission to the Bachelor of Science in business administration degree program (BSBA).
+Students initially enroll in the Schmidthorst College of Business as pre-business students.
 Full admission to the BSBA program requires completion of calculus and a set of introductory business courses with a satisfactory grade point average.

 To be admitted to the accounting program and enroll in any upper-division accounting courses, the Department of Accounting and Management Information Systems requires successful completion of 51 semester hours with an overall grade point average of 2.6 or better considering all colleges and universities attended, and successful completion of Accounting 2210 and 2220 with a grade of C or better.